-At the end of this intense journey, we can recommend a few extra days in the Bijagos Archipelago.
-On request, we can arrange for some extra days in Ponta Anchaca Hotel on Rubane Island, in a comfortable ocean-front bungalow enjoying fine French and tropical cuisine.
-At the hotel you can relax at the pool, go for walks on the wild beach, discover the island lush vegetation or do some sport fishing – all in the natural paradise of The Bijagos Archipelago.
+Recommended Extension: At the end of this intense journey, we recommend some extra days in the Bijagos Archipelago.
+On request, we can arrange your stay in Ponta Anchaca Hotel on Rubane Island, in comfortable ocean-front bungalows enjoying fine French and tropical cuisine.
+At the hotel, you can relax at the pool, take walks on the wild beach, discover the island’s lush vegetation or do some sport-fishing – all in the natural paradise of The Bijagos Archipelago.
 Bijagos Archipelago is known for top game fishing.

 Due to the limited quantity of available rooms, please book in advance.